 Not every loss, of course, is the fault of the broker.
 Bad investment advice, however, always warrants a second opinion.

-Mahany & Ertl is a boutique law firm that concentrates in fraud recovery, white-collar criminal defense, tax matters and select civil litigation matters.
-We have helped people recover money taken in Ponzi schemes, by bad brokers, invested in faulty welfare benefit plans (419 plans) and even lost through the incompetence of lawyers.
+Mahany Law is a national boutique law firm that concentrates in fraud recovery, whistleblower actions and complex civil litigation matters against banks and financial institutions.
+We have helped people recover money lost to Ponzi schemes, stockbroker fraud and banking misconduct.

-[Disclosure: The author of this post maintains an account at Ameriprise and has done so for several years.]
+[Disclosure: The author of this post previously maintained an account at Ameriprise.]